 Know before you go

-The dungeon of Fort Santiago is open daily, from 2pm to 10pm — those who’ve visited recommend dropping by at night for the full experience!
+The dungeon of Fort Santiago is open daily, from 8am to 5pm, with last entry at 4pm.
+Those who’ve visited recommend dropping by at the latest possible time for the full experience!

 Will you be visiting the newly reopened dungeon?